The Ultimate Free DISC Test

 The DISC model’s elegance lies in its simplicity.
 It organizes behavior along two fundamental axes, creating a four-quadrant grid.
 Understanding these axes is key to understanding the model.

 • The Vertical Axis: Pace.
-This axis measures whether a person is naturally more **Active and Outgoing** or more **Thoughtful and Reserved**.
+This axis measures whether a person is naturally more **Active and Outgoing** (Fast-Paced) or more **Thoughtful and Reserved** (Moderate-Paced).
 Those on the top half of the model (D and i styles) are fast-paced, assertive, and energetic.
-They are quick to act and speak.
+They are quick to act and speak, prioritizing immediate momentum.
 Those on the bottom half (S and C styles) are more moderate-paced, cautious, and reflective.
-They prefer to think before they act and speak.
+They prefer to think before they act and speak, prioritizing deliberation.

 • The Horizontal Axis: Priority.
 This axis measures whether a person is naturally more **Task-Focused** or more **People-Focused**.
-Those on the left side of the model (D and C styles) prioritize tasks, logic, data, and getting things done correctly.
+Those on the left side of the model (D and C styles) prioritize tasks, logic, data, and achieving tangible results correctly.
+They focus on the work itself.
 Those on the right side (i and S styles) prioritize people, relationships, feelings, and creating a positive social environment.
+They focus on the relational aspects of work.

 A Deep Dive into the Four DISC Styles